Cray-HPE/docs-csm/operations/utility_storage/CSM_rbd_tool_Usage.md

 ### Fix

 To clean the device, first get the `rbd` device name and location.
-This can be found in the information outputed by the status check shown above.
+This can be found in the information outputted by the status check shown above.
 The device name is likely `dev/rbd0` or similar and it should be located on `ncn-m001` or `ncn-m002`.
 Run the following command on the node that the device is located on.

 (`ncn-m#`) Clean the device.

 ```bash
    fsck.ext4 <device_name>
 ```